-Begin your second day at the Stratford Festival with a morning talk by Jonathan on the day’s performance.
+Begin your second day at the Stratford Festival with a talk by Jonathan on the day’s performance.
 Stroll through the elegantly landscaped gardens of central Stratford on a guided tour, visiting the rose arbours and gentle water pools of Elizabeth Garden and the Arthur Meighen Gardens.

 After free time for lunch, enjoy a matinée performance, followed by an evening at leisure.